aleyla/footballTeam/README.md

  docker-compose up -d
  ```

-After that, from maven the project must be started as (Active profiles=locale)
+After that, from maven the project must be started as (Active profiles=local)

 ```shell
 spring-boot:run -Dspring-boot.run.profiles=local